siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Standing Waves and Discreteness.md

 plumes disturbed by a hand.
 What is common to all these cases is that toroidal geometry forms easily; what distinguishes them is whether the resulting closure can self-sustain.
 Most such configurations dissipate.
-The ones that persist are those whose self-refraction loading matches the geometric curvature needed to maintain the closure (Appendix A0).
+The ones that persist are those whose self-refraction energy density matches the geometric curvature needed to maintain the closure (Appendix A0).
 This chapter does not address the self-consistency of the closure.
 It asks only what standing-wave organizations are allowed once a toroidal closure exists.